 It should be as easy as possible to run a node – that is decentralization.
 But it should NOT be as easy as possible to find blocks!
 To those who (mistakenly) want it to be easy to find blocks, I ask the following question: why not remove Bitcoin’s difficulty adjustments?
 We can set the difficulty as low as possible, and leave it there forever.
 Then everyone can find blocks, easily!

 Bitcoin is designed, to be indifferent to the joys and sorrows of miners.
 No matter how much compute-power goes into producing a PoW-block-header, it takes only a tiny, independent amount of cpu-power to validate that PoW.
 Miners have full freedom to change their hardware, power source, the scale of their operation, their ratio of fixed/variable costs, they may to quit or join at will, book profits or losses – the network doesn’t even notice.
 Earlier this year, ALL Chinese mining shut down, and mostly moved off the continent – and it is plausible that the vast majority of Bitcoin users neither knew, nor cared.
 If tomorrow, that story were revealed to have been a hoax, and in fact 99% of mining still taking place in China – it would make no difference to the network.
 All Bitcoiners are told: “run your own node”; but how many are told “run your own Bitcoin mine”?
 (Since only half of all miners can run profitably, the latter advice implies widespread altrustic sacrifice.)
-One job of a full node is to protect the user against miners: when invalid blocks are mined, nodes filter them out – it is as if they never existed.
+One job of a full node, is to protect users against miners: when invalid blocks are mined, nodes filter them out – it is as if these blocks never existed.
 But nodes never need to do anything to prove themselves to miners; a node can reject a miner, but a miner has never rejected a node.
+Nodes trump miners.

 Mining should be difficult.
 The cost, risk, capex, time-commitment, and specialization, should all be enormous.
 Miners, should exploit every last process improvement.
 They should never leave money on the table – they should hash as cheaply as they can; they should max their txn-revenues however they can.
-Any stone left unturned, is a gift our enemies (who, after all, will do whatever they see fit, in order to press the BTC “off” button).
-Miners should be the best of the best (comparable to Navy SEALs or Chess Grandmasters) – they should know everything there is to know, about the state of the art, and they should be better at it than everyone around them.
+Any stone left unturned, is a gift our enemies (who, after all, will do whatever they see fit, in order to press the BTC “off” button and hold it down).
+Miners should be the best-of-the-best (comparable to Navy SEALs or Chess Grandmasters) – they should know everything there is to know, about the state of the art, and they should be better at it than everyone around them.